ChenBeici/SocialED/README.rst

 A Python Library for Social Event Detection

-The field of Social Event Detection (SED) represents a pivotal area of research within the broader domains of artificial intelligence and natural language processing.
+The field of Social Event Detection represents a pivotal area of research within the broader domains of artificial intelligence and natural language processing.
 Its objective is the automated identification and analysis of events from social media platforms such as Twitter and Facebook.
 Such events encompass a wide range of occurrences, including natural disasters and viral phenomena.
-The objective of SED is to detect, classify and comprehend these events in real-time by processing vast quantities of unstructured data through techniques such as machine learning, text mining and network analysis.
-This is crucial for applications such as crisis management, market analysis and public sentiment monitoring, where timely and accurate event detection facilitates informed decision-making.

 To address this gap, we present Social Event Detection Python library called **SocialED**, an **open-source Python library** designed to facilitate the development and evaluation of social